Top 10 High-Fiber Foods For Gut And Overall Health

 then diseases are inevitable.
 Not consuming enough fiber will yield irregular bowel movements, constipation, an increase

-in blood sugars, and high cholesterol.
-Therefore, increases the chances of getting diseases such as obesity, diabetes, heart disease, and digestive conditions like colon cancer and diverticulosis
+in blood sugars and high cholesterol.
+Therefore, it increases the chances of getting diseases such as obesity, diabetes, heart disease, and digestive conditions like colon cancer and diverticulosis

-Dennis Burkitt known as the fibre man linked these groups of diseases to his hypothesis simply due to a deficiency in fiber intake.
+Dennis Burkitt, known as the fiber man, linked these groups of diseases to his hypothesis simply due to a deficiency in fiber intake.

 Tips for increasing fiber intake

-1. Making delicious smoothies is an easy way to increase your fiber intake for, example strawberry and cauliflower smoothies
+1. Making delicious smoothies, such as strawberries and cauliflower, is an easy way to increase fiber intake.

-2. Switch white bread or pasta with whole-grain bread or pasta making sure it is not enriched floor but whole grain floor
+2. Switch white bread or pasta with whole-grain bread or pasta, ensuring it is not enriched but whole-grain flour.

 3. Increase nut intake, add to your salads or yogurt